 In this demonstration, students observe changes in the colour and volume of an equilibrium mixture of brown nitrogen dioxide and colourless dinitrogen tetroxide as it is compressed, heated or cooled.
 Use the experiment to introduce Le Chatelier’s principle, or encourage students to apply the principle to make predictions

-A gas syringe is filled with an equilibrium mixture of brown nitrogen dioxide and colourless dinitrogen tetroxide.
+For this activity, the demonstrator fills a gas syringe with an equilibrium mixture of brown nitrogen dioxide and colourless dinitrogen tetroxide.
 The effect of pressure on the equilibrium is shown to be in accordance with Le Chatelier’s principle by compressing the mixture and observing the change in colour intensity.

-This demonstration can be used to introduce Le Chatelier’s principle or to ask students to apply it in predicting the changes expected when pressure and temperature are changed.
+The demonstration can be used to introduce Le Chatelier’s principle or to ask students to apply it in predicting the changes expected when pressure and temperature are changed.

 Preparation must be carried out in a fume cupboard.
 The filled syringes may be brought out onto a lecture bench in a well ventilated room for better visibility provided they are sealed and do not leak when put under pressure.
-The nitrogen oxides involved are VERY TOXIC and students with breathing problems should avoid inhaling them as they could trigger an asthma attack.
+The nitrogen oxides involved are very toxic and students with breathing problems should avoid inhaling them as they could trigger an asthma attack.

 A white background will greatly enhance the visibility of the colour changes.